Divine Prosperity: Heresy or What? #2

 succeed in material terms; be financially successful; flourish physically; grow strong and healthy; make successful

-So what we can clearly and accurately conclude from this psalm is that financial prosperity follows those who:
+What we can clearly and accurately conclude from this psalm is that financial prosperity follows those who:

 • Eschew evil and evildoers, and;